rikbosch/PowerUp/Readme.markdown

 PowerUp is already been used internally by Affinity ID to release projects through to Live.
 This includes file deployment, website creation (with SSL), and Umbraco Courier.

-PowerUp is still under active development.
+PowerUp is under active development.
 The core framework will soon be extended to handle:

 - Deploying to more than one destination server, possibly through capistrano/pseabee syntax
 - MSBuild as an alternative to Nant for building packages